WLAN-Pi/wlanpi-webui/UI_REDESIGN.md

 ### Phase 3 — dashboard at `/` (done; #108 folded in)
 - Reclaim `/`: remove `@bp.route("/")` from the librespeed blueprint.
-- New dashboard blueprint at `/`: a Flipper Zero-style tile launcher (hostname/mode status strip, app tiles, version footer).
+- New dashboard blueprint at `/`: a tile launcher (hostname/mode status strip, app tiles, version footer).
 Tiles are launchers — Speed Test same-tab, Kismet/Grafana/Cockpit new tab, Profiler/Network in-app.